 The Office of Corporate and Foundation Relations serves as the central point of contact for corporate and foundation philanthropic engagement with Boston College.
-Working closely with the Offices of the President, the Provost and Dean of Faculties, and the Vice Provost for Research, along with BC's faculty and senior administrators, we aspire to advance the University's teaching, research, and community activities and align University priorities with regional, national, and international donor interest.
-We seek to provide Corporations and Foundations with an integrated university relations framework by building links among all university departments that interface with our organizational donors.
+Working closely with the Offices of the President, the Provost and Dean of Faculties, and the Vice Provost for Research and Academic Planning, along with BC's faculty and senior administrators, we aspire to advance the University's teaching, research, and community activities and align University priorities with regional, national, and international donor interest.
+We seek to provide Corporations and Foundations with an integrated university relations framework by building links among all University departments that interface with our organizational donors.

 Recent grants and awards

 - Assistant Professor of Mathematics, Maksym Fedorchuk, has been awarded a prestigious Sloan Research Fellowship from The Alfred P. Sloan Foundation.
 This marks the third Sloan Fellowship for the mathematics department in the last two years.
 In 2013, assistant professors Joshua E. Greene and David Treumann were selected.